 But the raw performance was riveting.
 Future Curious Theatre founder Chip Walton, then a PhD student at the University of Colorado, saw Macbeth and quickly cast Gillette in his first leading role, in Saved at the LIDA Project warehouse.
 Walton then convinced theatre professor Sean Kelley to help Gillette enroll at CU-Boulder to study theatre.

 Gillette then headed for New York, but a violent confrontation during a holiday trip home changed the course of his life.
 Gillette was ordered to return to Colorado to serve a house arrest.
-Here, he was cast as the lead in Hamlet at the Denver Civic Theatre (now Su Teatro), followed by the play that landed him on the Denver theatre map – Curious Theatre’s Coyote on a Fence (pictured at right).
+Here, he was cast as the lead in Hamlet at the Denver Civic Theatre (now Su Teatro), followed by the play that landed him on the Denver theatre map – Curious Theatre’s Coyote on a Fence.
 Gillette chillingly portrayed Bobby Reyburn, an uneducated hick awaiting the death penalty for killing three African-American girls in a church fire.
 The play opened three days after the 9/11 attacks.
 Gillette won the Denver Post Ovation Award for Best Actor.

 “That was a life-changing event for me,” Gillette said.
 “That play was all about revenge.
 An eye for an eye: Is that the path that you want to take in life, either as a community or as an individual?
 Those are subjects we were dealing with a lot back then – and we still are now.”